 Your job may also contribute to conditions considered ordinary diseases of life.
 These include conditions such as high blood pressure, certain cancers, or heart disease.
 It may be possible to collect workers’ compensation for conditions such as these.
 However, you must collect more medical evidence to demonstrate that work was a significant causative or contributive factor.

 If the disease is one that is communicable via human contact, you may have to prove that you faced a greater risk of exposure beyond the risk to the general public as a consequence of your job.
 For example, if you are a health care provider employed in a hospital that treats patients with the condition.The difficulty in collecting workers’ compensation often lies in proving that the condition is work related.
 Employers and insurance companies may try to argue otherwise to protect their own interests.
-A work injury lawyer like the office of Polsky, Shouldice & Rosen, P.C. can help you with the demanding task of gathering evidence and presenting your case.
+Long Island work injury attorneys from the law office of Polsky, Shouldice & Rosen, P.C. can help you with the demanding task of gathering evidence and presenting your case.